The station through time

 Two visitors survey a sad looking Ticket Office in this photograph taken by an unknown observer in 1975.

 It is apparent that not a lot of maintenance has been carried out in recent years and the building has been left to rot.
 The presence of railway posters does show that the station is still in use however.
 Various flues protrude through the roof and the door to the Waiting Room is painted in a light colour which matches the window frames.
-On the large version of this image a pair of old ceramic telephone wire insulators can be seen on the roof just above the doorway with the broken wire left dangling.
+On the large version of this image a pair of old ceramic telephone wire insulators can be seen on the roof just above the doorway with the broken wire left dangling and the corner of the valance appears to have been damaged by a tall vehicle.
 The underside of the canopy looks to be in a terrible state and the bricks and stonework are stained with algae.
 Close examination reveals that the glass in both panes of the window in the Ladies' Cloakroom has been smashed with the window temporarily boarded up from the inside.
-The window bars have been removed, presumably to facilitate its repair - a job which could not be left undone.
+The window bars have been removed, presumably to facilitate its repair.

 Unknown photographer, Author's collection

-Here are a series of four colour slides which were taken towards the end of the 1970s, probably in 1977 just before the ticket office closed to the public.
-Posters are still attached to the building, mostly on the platform side, and what look to be heater flue pipes stick up through the roof.
+Here are a series of four 35mm colour slides which appear to have been taken not long after the previous image, as the remnants of the broken glass have now been removed but the window remains boarded up, however the posters look to have been changed.
 Access to Platform 2 is to the side of the left most fence post in the final view, just out of shot.
 For some reason a number of the stone window sills have been painted white.
+Unfortunately, the slides have degraded over the years and the colours have suffered as a result.

 The original footbridge remains, but the signal box, brick waiting shelter on Platform 1 and the Goods Shed have long gone.
 The footbridge roof which is visible in the images from the 1950s and 1960s above was removed at some point, but the supports and valance were left in situ certainly until 1973.
-In the view here these too have mostly been removed.
+In the view here these too have mostly been removed as has the white wooden gate to the cattle dock, and the white wooden platform fencing has been replaced by a chain link fence with concrete posts.

 It will be a few years before the new Platform 2 is built and so some hints of trackbed where the sidings were can just be made out in an enlargement of the view from the old road bridge.
 In the distance can be seen some of the original hangars from RNAS Hornbill, now lying within Culham No. 1 Site.
 On the second slide Station House can just be seen on the right behind the Ticket Office.